bagder/http2-explained/en/part4.md

 The HTTPbis working group (see later for an explanation of the name) was formed during the summer of 2007 and tasked with creating an update of the HTTP 1.1 specification.
 Within this group the discussions about a next-version HTTP really started during late 2012.
 The HTTP 1.1 updating work was completed early 2014 and resulted in the RFC 7320 series.

-The supposedly final inter-op meeting for the HTTPbis WG was held in New York City in the beginning of June 2014.
-The remaining discussions and the IETF procedures to actually get an official RFC out would prove to continue over into the following year.
+The final inter-op meeting for the HTTPbis WG was held in New York City in the beginning of June 2014.
+The remaining discussions and the IETF procedures performed to actually get the official RFC out would prove to continue over into the following year.

 Some of the bigger players in the HTTP field have been missing from the working group discussions and meetings.
 I don't want to mention any particular company or product names here, but clearly some actors on the Internet today seem to be confident that IETF will do good without these companies being involved...